Soya420/Soya420/README.md

 <br>

-*Currently making university projects and games in Unity and Godot.*
+*Currently working on my Game Development Startup, making a passion project in Godot.*

 <br>